The Island at the Top of the World: Hyperion Airship

-The Hyperion is the name of the airship featured in The Island at the Top of the World.
+Hyperion is the name of the airship featured in The Island at the Top of the World.
 The airship appears for only a relatively small portion of the overall length of the film, but plays a prominent role, both as a memorable set piece and in the film's plot line.
-The Hyperion was featured prominently in all film promotional materials.
+Hyperion was featured prominently in all film promotional materials.

 As depicted in the film, the airship Hyperion is a semi-rigid dirigible approximately 200 feet long.
-The ship features a highly streamlined crimson or rose colored gas bag (envelope) and an enclosed control gondola suspended from a thin exposed service catwalk.
+The ship features a highly streamlined crimson or rose-coloured gas bag (envelope) and an enclosed control gondola suspended from a thin exposed service catwalk.
 Twin gasoline engines, positioned in the rear of the catwalk drive two propellers that extend outward from either side of the catwalk on a metal truss.
 The rudders are also suspended from the rear of the catwalk.
 The envelope of the ship contains stabilizer fins in the rear and front and is crisscrossed by rope netting.
 In the film, the gondola and rear portion of the service catwalk, containing the engines, are detached to allow the balloon to float freely.
 It is sometimes believed that this was a built-in feature of the airship.
 However, it is hinted to in the film that the Captain had modified the ship after crash landing in order to escape the island.